1- Annie Kingman 4519

-* Players scoring in the top 20 jugglers will appear on this list.
+* Top 15 jugglers will appear on this list.
 We are not requiring players to static juggle more than 1,000. instead we prefer players to develop variation juggling (height, combination, distance, pairs/groups etc).
 If players wish to beat their personal best above 1,000 we will post the score but once over 1,000 you have done well!

 Carine & Sunny 168